CWing-Gao/Polliwog/README.md

 ## Detailed introduction

 ### Framework introduction
 The framework is mainly designed around the Activity, we design the Page class under the level of which.
-We use the Page class to implement each layout file, and then use the interface to create a Page object to complete the actual function of the interface control.
+We use the Page class to implement each layout file, and then create a Page object to complete the actual function of the interface control when using the interface.
 The structure of the frame is as follows:
 ![image](https://github.com/CWing-Gao/Polliwog/blob/master/Images-folder/figure_1.png)

 It requires developers to write a holistic layout during the development process.
 A completed page is completed by a ***.xml file or eventually a variety of scattered controls are referenced in a ***.xml file.